mythmon/talks/rust-types-and-traits/slides.md

 > rules on the types that work in a function, and all this happens at
 > compile time.

-> In our add example, we need to constrain `T` to only types that allow
+> In our toy example, we need to constrain `T` to only types that allow
 > addition.
 For that, we have the `Add` trait.

 ---